 Now that we know what it is and what plants contain urushiol, it is important to know what type of problems to watch out for if you accidentally contact one of these plants.
 Urushiol plant allergies do not affect all people the same and are most severe in those with known sensitivities.
 That said, urushiol plant allergies can appear at any time in your life.

 Urushiol fools your own cells into thinking there is something foreign in the body.
 This causes a violent immune system response.
 Some people are severely affected and will get pain and weeping blisters from skin contact.
 Other sufferers will just get mild itching and redness.

-As a rule, you should wash the area thoroughly, pat it dry and use a cortisone cream to reduce swelling and itching.
+As a rule, you should wash the area thoroughly, pat it dry, and use a cortisone cream to reduce swelling and itching.
 In severe cases, where contact is in a sensitive area, a visit to the doctor’s office may be required.
-If you are lucky, you might be among the 10-15 % of people who are immune to the allergen.
+If you are lucky, you might be among the 10 to 15 % of people who are immune to the allergen.